imogene is a straight leg with a true mid rise to provide a little extra height for those who need it, and even some for those who don’t.

 if you are unsure about the fit, size, color, or anything else, feel free to email us at firstname.lastname@example.org. we're here to help.

-as you are reading this, your jeans are going into production - they will be cut, sewn, finished and soon will be shipped.
+as you are reading this, your goods are going into production - and soon will be shipped.

-while we will be working day and night to ensure that your jean arrives on time, transparency is imperative - denim production can fall victim to delays that are entirely beyond our control, which could result in a slightly delayed delivery. we will be sure to keep you up to date if there is any change in the estimated ship date.
+while we will be working day and night to ensure it arrives on time, transparency is imperative - production can fall victim to delays that are entirely beyond our control, which could result in a slightly delayed delivery. we will be sure to keep you up to date if there is any change in the estimated ship date.

-all orders are filled on a first come first served basis and will be shipped the moment the jeans are available. orders received on a weekend day will be processed the following business day.
+all orders are filled on a first come first served basis and will be shipped the moment they are available. orders received on a weekend day will be processed the following business day.

-we'll be happy to update you on the status of your jeans. please feel free to contact us any time at firstname.lastname@example.org.
+we'll be happy to update you on the status of your item(s). please feel free to contact us any time at email@example.com.

 if your order happens to contain an in-stock item and an extended shipping item(s), the in-stock item will ship within 3 business days of the initial order and the balance of your order will be processed and shipped separately upon its arrival at our warehouse.